dreamalligator/terrarium/readme.md

 Currently it only plots temperature, humidity and luminosity, but it will be extended to plot ir, full, visible, lux, and heatindex as well.
 It already serially logs this data.

 ##Dependencies
 You can install the app dependencies for a local server with `npm install`, then `node server.js`.
+You can also run `grunt` to compile the coffee-script and run the server.

 #Setup
 See [sunduino.fzz](https://github.com/digitalvapor/terrarium/blob/master/sunduino.fzz) (made in [Fritzing](http://fritzing.org), `sudo apt-get install fritzing`)